Gardyn vs Lettuce Grow: Which Hydroponic Garden System Is Better?

 Both Gardyn options come with and grow 30 plants.
 Lettuce Grow can grow anywhere from 12-36 plants depending on the size of the Farmstand.

-Gardyn offers a smartphone-assisted membership that costs $39 per month and includes 10 plants.
-The membership also comes with AI plant care.
+Gardyn offers an optional smartphone-assisted membership that costs $39 per month and includes 10 free plants per month.
+The membership also comes with support from plant care experts.

 Do I Need to Use Their Plants?

-Gardyn plants come in special yPods, so yes.
-But you can purchase empty yPods and reuse them over and over again with your own soil and seeds.
+Gardyn plants come in special yCubes.
+If you wish to grow your own plants, you can buy seedless yCubes.
+These can be reused over and over again with your own soil and seeds.

 Is There a Clear Winner?